Kitchen and Bathroom Faucets are Among the Easiest Places to Save Water

 - Make sure your faucets don't drip or leak.

 Take Care in the Kitchen

 Reducing the faucet flow rate in the kitchen below 2.2 gpm (8.3 Lpm) is easily accomplished by replacing the aerator, but the water savings may be somewhat limited.
 Many faucet uses in the kitchen are not discretionary.
-For example, filling a pot with water to make pasta.
-Regardless of the faucet flow rate, the volume of water needed to fill the pot is the same.
-Reducing the flow rate of the kitchen faucet saves water and energy, but also results in longer wait times to fill fixed volumes and can also reduce effectiveness for hand-washing to dishes.
+For example, filling a pot with water to make pasta: regardless of the faucet flow rate, the volume of water needed to fill the pot is the same.
+Reducing the flow rate of the kitchen faucet saves water and energy, but also may result in longer wait times to fill fixed volumes and can also reduce effectiveness for hand-washing to dishes.